seng637-winter-2022/seng637-a1-mreza-kiani/assignment1-report.md

 # Comments/feedback on the lab and lab document itself

-The assigment has been clearly defined what is required to do and what we should do for the report and demo.
+The assigment has clearly defined what is required to do and what we should do for the report and demo.
 It also has a good definition of testing concepts and contains useful resources and links for more information about testing.

 The work load of the assignment was reasonable as well, and we could manage to get it done in the expected time.
 We also became familiar with various types of manual testing.

 It seems that some parts of the assignment description were outdated, for instance it says that we should have a demo in the lab session while we don't have lab session in this semester, and we should just upload the demo video.
-Or it was mentioned that there is a separated appendix A and B, but we could only find some tables at the end of the instruction document.
+Besides, it was mentioned that there is a separated appendix A and B, but we could only find some tables at the end of the instruction document.
 The TA answered our question quickly but nobody answered the forum.
-Because questions there were our questions too and if professor or TA had answered that, we didn't bother them by asking them again through email.
+Because questions there were our questions too and if the professor or TA had answered that, we wouldn't bother them by asking again through email.